The laparoscopic adjustable gastric band

 - Same day discharge after surgery

-- Return to non-physical strenuous job in 6 days
+- Return to a non-physical strenuous job in 6 days

 - 1 to 2 pound weight loss per week (Based on following Tri State Bariatrics dietary and exercise guidelines)